neuml/txtai/docs/workflow/index.md

 ## Configuration-driven example

-Workflows can be defined using Python as shown above but they can also run with YAML configuration.
+Workflows can also be defined with YAML configuration.

 ```yaml
 writable: true